RedisBloom/RedisBloom/docs/docs/count-min-sketch.md

 This threshold seems to be sitting comfortably between the 2 average counts 500 and 8000 so the initial chosen error rate should be working well for this case.

+## Performance
+Adding, updating and querying for elements in a CMS has a time complexity O(1).

 ## Academic sources
 - [An Improved Data Stream Summary: The Count-Min Sketch and its Applications](http://dimacs.rutgers.edu/~graham/pubs/papers/cm-full.pdf)